Observational Scaling Laws and the Predictability of Language Model Performance: Validating

-Recent works have argued that many LM capabilities are ``\emph{emergent}'' and cannot easily be predicted from small-scale models \citep{wei2022emergent,ganguli2022predictability}.
+\ifneurips Recent works have argued that many LM capabilities are ``\emph{emergent}'' and cannot easily be predicted from small-scale models \citep{wei2022emergent,ganguli2022predictability}.
+There have been ongoing debates about whether these capabilities are truly discontinuous and whether the discontinuity is an artifact of the metric used \citep{schaeffer2023emergmirage,lu2023emergincontex,du2024emergcaploss,huang2024compression} or lack of high-resolution data points \citep{hu2024predicting}.
+The debate has been complicated by the fact that existing scaling analyses (including the original ones in \citet{wei2022emergent}) have very few points \citep{hu2024predicting}.
+When there are only 5 models across many orders of magnitudes of scale, phenomena can appear to be discontinuous, even if the underlying phenomenon is a smooth but rapidly varying sigmoid. \else Recent works have argued that many LM capabilities are ``\emph{emergent}'' and cannot easily be predicted from small-scale models \citep{wei2022emergent,ganguli2022predictability}.
 Discontinuous changes to capabilities would make it difficult to develop algorithms and benchmarks that are effective at scale, and there have been ongoing debates -- about whether these capabilities are truly discontinuous and whether the discontinuity is an artifact of the metric used \citep{schaeffer2023emergmirage,lu2023emergincontex,du2024emergcaploss,huang2024compression} or lack of high-resolution data points \citep{hu2024predicting}.

 The debate on emergent phenomena has been complicated by the fact that existing scaling analyses (including the original ones in \citet{wei2022emergent}) have very few points \citep{hu2024predicting}.
-When there are only 5 models across many orders of magnitudes of scale, phenomena can appear to be discontinuous, even if the underlying phenomenon is a smooth but rapidly varying sigmoid.
+When there are only 5 models across many orders of magnitudes of scale, phenomena can appear to be discontinuous, even if the underlying phenomenon is a smooth but rapidly varying sigmoid. \fi

 We show that the higher resolution of \osl allows us to clearly see smooth sigmoidal curves in phenomena that were identified as emergent in \citet{wei2022emergent}, and even more surprisingly, we can often accurately forecast the transition points where models go from near-random to high performance using only models whose performance is only slightly above random.
 Our findings validate the observational approach to scaling laws and provide evidence that higher-resolution scaling laws could help us better understand scaling phenomena for LMs.